Canon XT vs Olympus E-PM1

 |17.||Panasonic G2||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 Both the XT and the E-PM1 have been discontinued, but can regularly be found used on ebay.
 The XT was replaced by the Canon Xti, while the E-PM1 was followed by the Olympus E-PM2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the XT and E-PM1 can be found, respectively, in the Canon XT Manual (free pdf) or the online Olympus E-PM1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon XT and the Olympus E-PM1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.